jeckt/trainer/README.rst

    #.
 Add mock data that can used in the tests
    #.
 Implement functionality that enables the user stories

 #.
-Add documentation using Sphinx and upload to readthedocs.org
+(DONE) Add documentation using Sphinx and upload to readthedocs.org
 #.
-Use git for source control and upload to github
+(DONE) Use git for source control and upload to github
+#.
+Create setup.py and allow users to install trainer as a command line tool
 #.
 Enable support for generating lists with total estimate time it will take to complete
 #.
 Enable a spec to be added each programming exercises that provides exercise details
 #.
 Enable support for multiple lists for better management.